turingschool-projects/lookingfor/README.md

 ### Workflow

+##### If you are a collaborator:
 1. Clone this repo.
+1. Create a new branch
+   `git checkout -b name-of-branch`
+1. Commit and push as usual on your branch.
+1. When you're ready to submit a pull request, resolve any conflicts, push to your branch and submit the pull request as usual.

+##### If you want to contribute, but are not a collaborator:
+1. Fork this repo.
 1. Add the upstream lookingfor repository as a new remote to your clone.
    `git remote add upstream https://github.com/LookingForMe/lookingfor.git`
 1. Create a new branch